 August 8, 1970: Number 37 retired for Casey Stengel.
 Lost to Baltimore Orioles 4-2.
 Kekich was the losing pitcher.
 Bobby Murcer homered.

 April 18, 1972: Number 8 retired for Bill Dickey and Yogi Berra.
 Beat the Milwaukee Brewers 2-0.
 Steve Kline went the distance for the shutout.
 No homers.

 All of the preceding were at the original Yankee Stadium.

 April 6, 1974: Number 16 retired for Whitey Ford.
-Beat the Indians 6-1.
+Beat the Indians 6-1 at Shea Stadium, where the Yankees played the 1974 and '75 seasons, while the old Yankee Stadium was being renovated.
 Stottlemyre went the distance for the win.
 Graig Nettles homered.
 This is the only Monument Park-connected day to be held at a building not named Yankee Stadium.

 April 21, 1976: Plaque dedicated to Joe McCarthy.
 Beat the White Sox 10-7.
 Rudy May was the winning pitcher.
 Chris Chambliss homered.
 This was the 1st Monument Park day to be held at the original Yankee Stadium after its renovation.